Are you aware of your business’ obligations under the Modern Slavery Act?

 In the meantime, businesses must be aware of their existing obligations under the Modern Slavery Act 2015.

-Businesses with a total turnover of £36 million or more must prepare a yearly statement setting out what they are doing to combat slavery and human trafficking.
+Businesses with a total turnover of £36 million or more must prepare a yearly statement.
+They must settle out what they are doing to combat slavery and human trafficking.

 This statement should include – amongst other things – relevant policies and training and identify specific risks in their supply chains.

-Whilst there is currently no penalty if qualifying businesses fail to publish such a report, the Secretary of State can enforce compliance via a civil injunction and there is also a huge risk of reputational damage to a business if the government carries out its threat to “name and shame” those that don’t comply.
+There is currently no penalty if qualifying businesses fail to publish such a report.
+The Secretary of State can enforce compliance via a civil injunction.
+There is also a huge risk of reputational damage to a business if the government carries out its threat to “name and shame” those that don’t comply.
 It also seems likely that the government may seek to introduce penalties for non-compliance in the future.